Horehound Introduction

 Row Spacing – 12 to 14 inches

-Planting Depth – 1/4″
+Planting Depth - 1/4 inch

 Horehound Soil, Irrigation, & Fertilizer

-Soil Requirements To Grow Horehound
+Soil Requirements to Grow Horehound

 Horehound Irrigation Requirements